What Colour Is CBD Oil?

 Filtering an ethanol extract may remove some of the green chlorophyll to make the end product golden in colour.

-The Effect Of Carrier Oils
+The Carrier Oils

 To get any CBD oil product, you have to dilute it into a carrier oil.
 Oils are incredibly lean CBD products, with often just two or three distinct ingredients.